Where You Can Find Help

 On the top part of the group page a green "Leave Group" button will then appear beneath the Group name at the top of the screen.
 Click that button in order to leave the group.

-Setup and Using A Site Signature
+How To Create and Use A Site Signature

 Note: The site signature feature/option will display within private messages and forum posts, but does not currently work for emails sent via Community's group email interface.